SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 4. Once the payment is complete a reference number (ersReference) is obtained from SEQR.
 Save the reference number for follow-ups and print the number on end user receipts.

+## Verify your integration

+To verify that your integration works you can sign up to SEQR servers and run validation tests. [contact](/contact) Seamless for login credentials.

 ## Go live!